spxbhuhb/zakadabar-stack/doc/guides/backend/Settings.md

 1. Create a setting BO instance with the default values.
 1. Check if there is a file in the settings directory (see above) with the name `namespace` + `.yaml` or `namespace` + `.yml`.
 If there is such a file, load its content into the settings instance.
+1. Merge environment variables.
 1. Validate the settings by checking the `isValid` property of the settings BO.

 If any of the following steps produces an error, an exception is thrown and typically the server won't start.

+## Environment Variables

+The setting loader merges environment variables into setting BOs.
+If the variable does not exist, the appropriate BO field remains unchanged.

+The merge of environment variables does not happen if you start application with the `--ignore-environment` option.

+Environment variable name construction:

+1. uppercase `namespace` and the `propertyName`
+1. replace `.` with `_` in the `namespace`
+1. if namespace is not empty: `<namespace>_<propertyName>` else `propertyName`

+Environment variable merge **does not support** override of:

+- nested instances
+- lists